-► If it is stipulated for the installation site, for the product, install a pulse-current-sensitive type A residual-current circuit breaker or a universal-current-sensitive type B residual-current circuit breaker.
+▶ If it is stipulated for the installation site, for the product, install a pulse-currentsensitive type A residual-current circuit breaker or a universal-current-sensitive type B residual-current circuit breaker.

-Only qualified electricians may carry out the electrical installation.
+Only qualified electricians may carry out the electrical install-

-- Observe the technical connection conditions for connecting to the energy supply company's low-voltage network. - Use the values for the maximum rated power that are specified in the technical data to determine the required cable cross-sections. - In each case, take into consideration the (on-site) installation conditions. - ► Connect the product using a fixed connection and an electrical partition with a contact gap of at least 3 mm (e.g. fuses or power switches). - ▶ Install the electrical partition right next to the heat pump. - For the power supply, in accordance with the data plate, connect the product, in phase, to a 400 V AC threephase network with a neutral conductor and an earth conductor. - ► Fuse-protect this connection using the exact values that are specified in the technical data. - If the local energy supply company requires that the heat pump is controlled using a blocking signal, install a corresponding contact switch as prescribed by the energy supply company. - ► Ensure that the sensor cables, e. g. for the VRC DCF receiver, do not exceed the maximum line length of 50 m. - ▶ At lengths of 10 m or more, mains voltage connection cables must be laid separately from sensor or bus lines.
+- ▶ Observe the technical connection conditions for connecting to the energy supply company's low-voltage network. - Use the values for the maximum rated power that are specified in the technical data to determine the required cable cross-sections. - In each case, take into consideration the (on-site) installation conditions. - Connect the product using a fixed connection and an electrical partition with a contact gap of at least 3 mm (e.g. fuses or power switches). - Install the electrical partition right next to the heat pump. - Connect the product to the power supply according to the - Fuse-protect this connection using the exact values that are specified in the technical data. - If the local energy supply company requires that the heat pump is controlled using a blocking signal, install a corresponding contact switch as prescribed by the energy supply company. - Ensure that the sensor cables, e.g. for the VRC DCF receiver, do not exceed the maximum line length of 50 m. - At lengths of 10 m or more, mains voltage connection cables must be laid separately from sensor or bus lines.
 Minimum clearance for the extra low voltage wire and power supply cable at a line length of > 10 m: 25 cm.
 If this is not possible, use shielded cables.
 Lay the shielding on one side of the sheet for the product's electronics box. - Do not use free terminals on the heat pump as base terminals for further wiring.

-- 1 Connecting wires - 2 Insulation - Only strip a maximum of 3 cm from the outer sheathing of the flexible ducts. - Secure the conductors in the connection terminals.
+- Connecting wires - 2 Insulation - Only strip a maximum of 3 cm from the outer sheathing of the flexible ducts. - Secure the conductors in the connection terminals.